Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Discussion

 Future learning systems must, therefore, move beyond passive code generation toward active metacognitive mediation.
 By automating the verification of student explanations through an LLM-as-a-Judge framework \cite{choma2025}, we can scale such interventions to meet the demands of learners in the current GenAI era.
+This imperative extends beyond competence.
+Lodge and Loble \cite{lodge2026cognitive} argue that education is not merely a cognitive undertaking but a process of formation: novices become thinking practitioners by struggling genuinely with hard problems.
+Our findings suggest that the Explanation Gate does not only prevent competence collapse; it preserves the conditions under which that formation can occur.